 Finally, you have an X-ray to check the position of the line.
 The line is then ready to use.

 PICC stands for Peripherally Inserted Central Catheter.
 You have it into a vein in your arm.
 It can be put in during an outpatient appointment under local anaesthetic.

 The line runs up the vein inside your arm and ends in a large vein in your chest.

-PICC lines can be left in for several months and are used in a similar way to central lines.
+PICC lines can be left in for several months and are used similarly to central lines.

 A Portacath is a particular type of central line.
 It has a small chamber or reservoir that sits under your skin.
-You can feel the chamber but unless you are very thin you cannot usually see it.
+You can feel the chamber but cannot usually see it unless you are very thin.
+It is also called an implanted port.

 When you need treatment, your nurse puts a needle into the chamber and gives you injections or attaches a drip.
 The needle stays in place for as long as the treatment is given.
 Then your nurse removes the needle until your next treatment.

 The main advantage of a Portacath is that you can't see it on the outside of your body.
 You don't have to have a tube coming out of your chest as you do with a central line.

 But some people prefer a central line because they don't like having a needle put through the skin each time they need treatment.